 The terminal at Faro Airport was expanded and modernized in 2017.
 The airport handles a lot of low-cost airlines and gets particularly busy in summer with dozens of seasonal routes.
 Security queues can be slow, so arrive early for peace of mind.

 Eateries and shops are reportedly very expensive and close overnight, so bring your own snacks or check out the grocery store a 10-minute walk from the airport.
 The good news is that WiFi is free.
-For added comfort while you wait, economy class passengers can pay to enter an airport lounge.
+For added comfort while you wait, economy class passengers can pay to enter one of the airport lounges.
 See Airport Lounges in the airport guide below for location and access information.

 Where to Sleep